 Review Cancellation Policies

 Before you book your reservation, make sure to check the cancellation policy for the specific resort you’re interested in.
-Policies vary by resort, but generally speaking, condos and homes that are on our rental program in North Myrtle are only eligible for refunds if travel insurance is purchased or if we are able to re-rent the unit (which is unlikely if the cancellation is due to a hurricane.)
+Policies vary by resort, but generally speaking, Condo-World homes and condos for rent in North Myrtle are only eligible for refunds if travel insurance is purchased or if we are able to re-rent the unit (which is unlikely if the cancellation is due to a hurricane).

 Buy Travel Insurance